 Dear Neil: We have been married four years, and have noticed that a lot of things can water down our closeness and intimacy for us.
 Could you describe the traits or skills that are necessary for my wife and I to create the best relationship we possibly can?

-Dear Andy: Here are some of the most important traits a good intimate relationship has:
+Dear Dwindling: Here are some of the most important traits a good intimate relationship has:

 - Assumption of goodwill.
 Absence of malice and benefit of doubt.
 Absence of unwarranted hostility.
 Assumption of trust

 - Open, self-disclosing and skilled communication.
 Good listening skills.
 Sharing hopes, dreams, wishes, problems and personal intimacies.

 - Good conflict resolution skills.
 Good problem solving, negotiating and compromising skills.
 Careful and skilled with anger.
 Absence of threats, name calling and labeling.
 Making an effort to initiate reconciliation after a fight, and to be healing when the other person is hurt or angry.
 Absence of viciousness when angry.

 - Friendship and support.
 The feeling that your mate is on your side (Not that he/she always agrees with you, just that you feel your partner generally is your friend and ally and you can turn to him/her for emotional support.)

 - Nurturance/Giving.
 Being responsive to your mate.
 Making what’s important to him/her important to you.

 - Affection.
 Lots of touch.
 Sexual receptivity.
 Trying to please sexually.
 Wooing rather than demanding sex.